harryf/comedy/docs/_shows/20190702_Kontiki_2_July_2019_parenting.md

 >
 > time.
 >
 > I love this comedian.
-Ladies and gentlemen, make some noise for Harry Fuchs,
 >
-> everybody!
+> Ladies and gentlemen, make some noise for Harry Fox everybody!
 >
-> So my name is actually Harry Fuchs.
+> So, my name is actually Harry Fox.
 >
-> What was it?
+> It's a German name.
 >
-> It's a German name spelled F-U-C-K-S. I repeat, F-U-C-K-S.
+> It's spelled F-U-C-K-S-R-E-P.
 >
-> With English speakers like this, a lot of you think my name is Harry Bucks.
+> F-U-C-K-S-R-E-P.
 >
+> With English speakers like this, a lot of you think my name is Harry Fox.
+>
 > In my family, when we have a family get-together, we get very upset when you
 >
-> call us a group of fuckers.
+> call us a group
 >
+> of fuckers.
+>
 > And I have two kids.
 >
-> I had to call them howler and whatler.
+> I had to call them Howler and Whatler.
 >
-> But I am a very proud father.
+> But I am a very proud father, because I know a lot of our parents, and I'm a
 >
-> Because I know a lot about parenting.
+> single dad.
 >
-> I'm a single dad.
-Both my kids are young.
-They're teenagers now.
+> Both my kids have only a teenager's head.
 >
-> And I was there.
-I was there in the room where they were born.
+> And I was there in the room where they were born.
 >
-> And I was behind my partner, propping her up, calming her down.
+> And I was behind my partner, propping her up, hugging her down, and now I can
 >
-> And now I can give some advice to all the young men here.
+> give some
 >
-> Before you become fathers, at a certain point, the nurse will come to you and
+> advice to all the young men here, before you become fathers.
 >
-> say,
+> At a certain point, the nurse will come to you and say, "You can see the head!"
 >
-> "You can see the head.
-Why don't you come and look?"
+> "Why don't you come and look?"
 >
-> The correct answer is NO!
+> The correct answer is, "No!"
 >
-> Because if you go around there, if you go around there, you are going to see
+> Because if you go around there, you are going to see things that are going to
 >
-> things that are going to disturb you.
+> disturb your
 >
+> life.
+>
 > For example, the bit that you love the most about your partner, the most
 >
-> perfect thing on her,
+> perfect thing
 >
-> just got turned into the Gotthard Tunnel.
+> on her, just got turned into the gutter tunnel.
 >
-> And like the Gotthard Tunnel, in the future it's going to take you a long time
+> And like the gutter tunnel, in the future, it's going to take you a long time
 >
-> to get in there.
+> to get
 >
+> in there.
+>
 > You're still not going to be allowed to use the second tunnel.
 >
 > And once you're inside, you're probably going to fall asleep.
 >
-> It's not good stuff.
-So that's why you don't do that.
+> It's not good stuff, so that's why you don't do that.
 >
-> In fact, it does kind of upset me.
+> In fact, it does kind of upset me that society has so many misplaced ideas
 >
-> That society has so many misplaced ideas about babies and children.
+> about babies and
 >
+> children.
+>
 > For example, have you ever seen a group of young women, when one of them has
 >
-> just had her first child,
+> just had
 >
-> and they all gather around and go, "Oh, so cute, so sweet, a baby!"
+> her first child, and they're all gathered around her, "Oh, so cute, so sweet, a
 >
-> "I just love the way babies smell!"
+> baby!
 >
-> I hate to break this to you.
+> I just love the way babies smell!"
 >
-> That is not the smell of a baby.
+> I hate to break this to you, but it's not the smell of a baby.
 >
-> That is the smell of something that just spent nine months in your frame.
+> It's the smell of something that just spent nine months in your friend's vagina.
 >
-> Nine months in your friend's vagina.
+> The correct thing you should be saying is, "Oh, so cute, so sweet, I just love
 >
-> The correct thing you should be saying is, "Oh, so cute, so sweet!"
+> the smell
 >
-> "I just love the smell of your pussy."
+> of your pussy!"
 >
 > This is how society gets it wrong.
 >
-> But, you know, for me, parenting is hard, especially as a single parent.
+> You know, for me, parenting is hard, especially as a single parent, and one of
 >
-> And one of the big problems nowadays is dealing with technology.
+> the big problems
 >
-> Parenting and technology brings up a lot of new problems that have never been
+> nowadays is dealing with technology, like parenting and technology brings up a
 >
-> seen before.
+> lot of
 >
+> new problems that have never been seen before.
+>
 > For example, recently, I caught my 13-year-old son looking at porn.
->
-> Hell yeah!
 >
 > Luckily, I could point him at the best categories.
 >